-The Transition Annual Review in Year 1 and 2 should also focus on the transition to the next key stage and the Head Teacher of that school will be invited to the meeting.
+The Transition Annual Review in Year 1 should also focus on the transition to the next key stage and the Head Teacher of that school will be invited to the meeting, if a school has been named.
 This will allow the receiving school to plan for the provision and ensure that appropriate arrangements are in place at the start of the new school year.
 The aim is for an effective and supportive transition process.